RPI-DATA/jupyter-book/_build/notebooks/time_series_basic.md

 The Facebook Prophet package is designed to analyze time series data with daily observations, which can display patterns on different time scales.
 Prophet is optimized for business tasks with the following characteristics:

-hourly, daily, or weekly observations with at least a few months (preferably a year) of history strong multiple "human-scale" seasonalities: day of week and time of year important holidays that occur at irregular intervals that are known in advance (e.g. the Super Bowl) a reasonable number of missing observations or large outliers historical trend changes, for instance due to product launches or logging changes
+hourly, daily, or weekly observations with at least a few months (preferably a year) of history strong multiple 'human-scale' seasonalities: day of week and time of year important holidays that occur at irregular intervals that are known in advance (e.g. the Super Bowl) a reasonable number of missing observations or large outliers historical trend changes, for instance due to product launches or logging changes